Hearing Dates 2016

 - Once verifying why you were dismissed, you may disagree with the charge and can at that time request a hearing.
 Requesting a hearing is done by submitting a Request in writing which can be sent to the EODSA office by Express Post or registered mail, or can be hand delivered to the EODSA Office.
 It must be traceable.
 The Request should be accompanied by the $100.00 request for hearing fee.

-- If you discover that you agree with the dismissal and the referee report then you will be accepting the mandatory penalty as outlined in the OSA Rules and Regulations.
+- If you discover that you agree with the dismissal and the referee report then you will be accepting the mandatory penalty as outlined in the Ontario Soccer Rules and Regulations.
 At this time there is nothing you need to do except wait to find out what games you are suspended for.

 If you agree with the Charge: